eaobservatory/hedwig/doc/user/submit.rst

 After any error or warning message there will normally be a link to help you address the problem.
-In some cases you may not be able to resolve all of the warnings, for example if the targets are unknown for a target of opportunity project.
+In some cases you may not be able to resolve all of the warnings, for example if you have no previous proposals to list.

 .. image:: image/submit_error.png